 While many people think of rows and rows of books when they think of a library, and Cook Library does not disappoint with over 500,000 print and electronic volumes, it is the library’s stories that define this building, this research center, at the heart of Towson University’s campus.

-We encourage you to learn about our Albert S. Cook Library Leadership Institute for Students (A-LIST) and Library Residency Program.
-You can also learn more about our Mission and Vision and Committees.
+We encourage you to learn about our Albert S. Cook Library Leadership Institute for Students (A-LIST).
+You can also learn more about our Mission, Vision, and Values and our commitment to Inclusion, Diversity, Equity, and Accessibility.